-The SWCPL Board of Trustees delegates to the Library Director the authority and responsibility for materials selection and management.
+Responsibility for Selection The SWCPL Board of Trustees delegates to the Library Director the authority and responsibility for materials selection and management.
 The selection and management for all materials is ultimately shared among staff members who are qualified to assist in this process.
-Patrons are always an important part of materials selection, and Materials Request Forms are available at the circulation desk.
-The form may also be downloaded from our website at www.swcplib.com.
+Patrons are also an important part of materials selection, and may request items for purchase by filling out a Materials Request Form which is available at the circulation desk or may also be downloaded from our website at www.swcplib.com.
 An individual request from a patron is honored if the request conforms to the guidelines outlined in this policy.

-The following sources are among those used as review and evaluation sources for material selection:
+Selection Tools The following sources are among those used for review, evaluation and selection of material:

 Most attempts at suppression rest on a denial of the fundamental premise of democracy: that the ordinary individual, by exercising critical judgment, will select the good and reject the bad.
 We trust Americans to recognize propaganda and misinformation, and to make their own decisions about what they read and believe.
 We do not believe they are prepared to sacrifice their heritage of a free press in order to be “protected” against what others think may be bad for them.
 We believe they still favor free enterprise in ideas and expression.

 These efforts at suppression are related to a larger pattern of pressures being brought against education, the press, art and images, films, broadcast media, and the Internet.
 The problem is not only one of actual censorship.
 The shadow of fear cast by these pressures leads, we suspect, to an even larger voluntary curtailment of expression by those who seek to avoid controversy or unwelcome scrutiny by government officials.